Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: The pseudodifferential setting

 When $\delta_A=1$ and $\delta_B=\delta\in (0,1]$, $\min(\delta_A,\delta_B)=\delta$.
 This shows that

-{ Let us conclude this Section by comments on the quantization of symbols of the classes ${\bf S}_\delta^\mu$.
-The Calder\'{o}n-Vaillancourt estimate for pseudodifferential operators (see~\cite{disj,Zwobook}) states that there exists a constant $C>0$ such that for all $a\in\mathcal C^\infty(\R^{2d})$,
+{ Let us conclude this section by comments on the quantization of symbols of the classes ${\bf S}_\delta^\mu(\mathcal D)$.
+Further results are discussed in Appendix~\ref{sec:app_fifi4}.
+The Calder\'{o}n-Vaillancourt Theorem for pseudo-differential operators (see~\cite{disj,Zwobook,Folland}) states that there exists a constant $C>0$ such that for all $a\in\mathcal C^\infty(\R^{2d})$,